Fostering a passion for lovely Lynne Frederick…

 Lynne: The English Rose (2019) DOCUMENTARY | Trailer (HD), Foster Hitchman

 At one time – being a bit of a history geek for all things Tudor – my film favourites were Anne of the Thousand Days (1969) and Henry VIII and His Six Wives (1972).
 In the latter film, Lynne played Henry VIII’S fifth wife Catherine Howard.
-With her youth, beauty, naivety and wide eyed innocence, I felt the the 17 year old Frederick was perfect casting and the Catherine Howard I’d always imagined.
+With her youth, beauty, naivety and wide eyed innocence, I felt the 17-year-old Frederick was the perfect casting and the Catherine Howard I’d always imagined.

-Recently, when selecting a film, Lee Grant Blogathon I noticed (to my joy) Lynne Frederick in the cast list for Voyage of the Damned (1976), playing Lee Grant’s on screen daughter.
-Lynne’s name was one of several reasons I’d picked this film to review, and she shone brightly in her Oscar touted role in this all star prolific cast.
+Recently, when selecting a film, Lee Grant Blogathon I noticed (to my joy) Lynne Frederick in the cast list for Voyage of the Damned (1976), playing Lee Grant’s on-screen daughter.
+Lynne’s name was one of several reasons I’d picked this film to review, and she shone brightly in her Oscar touted role in this all-star prolific cast.

 Lynne: The English Rose is a wonderfully constructed documentary written, produced and directed by Hitchman.
 It was beautifully narrated by actor, Alastair James Murden.
-Hitchman writing a well researched, non-judgemental and compassionate biographical documentary on this actress.
+Hitchman wrote a well researched, non-judgemental and compassionate biographical documentary on this actress.

 Then at 15 years old, when Lynne was posing for test shots at her mother’s workplace, it was – and our – good fortune she was noticed by director and actor Cornel Wilde.
 Wilde on meeting Lynn was keen for her to be cast first film, No Blade of Grass (1970).
 Lynne secured the role without an audition.
-The young Frederick choosing her acting career over one in mathematics or physics.
+The young Frederick chose her acting career over one in mathematics or physics.

-The documentary then looks at her then overnight stardom with this leading to a highly successful film, modelling and television career.
+The documentary then looks at her then overnight stardom this led to a highly successful film, modelling and television career.
 Her acting career is told with a leisurely look over her ten years in front of the camera.
 Her film and television appearances are explored with some wonderfully chosen film clips, movie stills and insightful behind the scenes tales.

 Her modelling career is illustrated with some captivating pictures.
 Lynne’s on screen career is spoken about at length, showing this wonderful talented actress in both child friendly and more adult roles.
 It tells of how her delicate girl next door features meant she was often cast even as an adult in roles for a much younger character.